 Created by disillusioned refugees from Asia Minor, rembetika is the Greek blues.
 The lyrics revolve around typical pastimes of the 1920s Athenian underworld: hookers, heroin, and how to outwit the police.
 The main instruments are the bouzouki and the smaller but similar baglamas.
 Inside the meat market, Stoa Athanaton (Sophocleous 19, Omonia; +30 210 321 4362) is open mid-afternoon until the early hours of the morning.
 Mostrou (Mnisikleous 22 & Lykeiou, Plaka; +30 210 322 5558) is more low-key and open year-round.

 Byzantine chanting dates back to the beginning of Christianity.
 I’ve never really understood the appeal of visiting churches but listening to this sacred music performed as part of the Greek Orthodox liturgy is a profoundly meditative experience.
 The Sunday service generally runs from about 7am to 11am, but you need to know where to look.
 Try your luck at Agia Irini on Eolou Street near Monastiraki, home of the all-male Greek Byzantine Choir, or Agios Georgios in Platia Karytsi.

 More expert advice on Athens

-For suggestions on where to stay in Athens, see my Athens hotels page.
+For suggestions on where to stay in Athens, see my Athens Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Athens page.

 Read my nightlife overview on my Athens nightlife page.